nzaman7878/javascript-interview-exercises/README.md

 36 - Write the Javascript code to implement the quote changing feature.

 37 - Write a regular expressions to validate an email address.

+38 - Create a javacript function that generates a 2D array with the specified number of rows and columns.
+Each element in the array should contian the sum of its row index and column index.
+Once you've created the array, write two additional functions to display the array in its original form and in reverse.